codeforkansascity/tagging-tracker-alt-apps/NEW_WORKFLOW.md

 Overall my approach to three sub components varying functionality by route vs. several screens with same components inside lightly tweaked was a bad idea.
 It's a pain dealing with all the possible render outcomes.

-### Obvious bugs
-- [x] when first saving event(tag info) against address, everytime you save it makes a new one
-    - save as blur/save button
-    - from bottom navbar first save, no callback to set active event based on newly generated, so keeps making more
-- [x] the save process itself is not working

 ### Fix workflows(screen steps)
-- [x] save event
-    - add a "date exists" check as part of fix below
-- [x] save tags against an event
+- [ ] save tags against an event
-    - addresses view, select address
-    - address view shows events, select event
     - [ ] add tag currently shows address, switch to event
     - [ ] when saving tags add a `tagInfoId` column, maybe already exists
-- [x] filter tags by an event
-    - addresses view, select address
-    - select event
-    - click edit on top navbar
-    - `tagInfoId` passed into this screen of `edit-tags` use it to filter the photos by the `tagInfoId`

 ### Missing capability
 - [ ] show tags under the event groups, need to complete tag save by event first

 ### Side bugs
-Hitting save vs. using onblur event doesn't behave the same, looks like it didn't save but it did.
+- [x] Hitting save vs. using onblur event doesn't behave the same, looks like it didn't save but it did.
 Onblur is fine.
+    - this is a result of the poor design of having three sub-components(navbar, body, bottom-navbar) sharing state so when you click `SAVE` on the navbar it makes the body re-render and the termporary form state is lost for rendering, it at least saves the form.
+    - fix I applied at this time is when the user clicks `SAVE` they get redirected back to the events page, onblur/keyup events still save the form

 ### cleanup
 - tag info not deleted when event is deleted, leaves extra tag infos unbound to events